-Like the remnant framework of an abandoned rail bridge, this riverside house has a deck that seems to fit its semi-barren surroundings, evoking a sense of place and history while also serving as a wonderful gathering space for the home’s owners and visitors.
+Like the remnant framework of an abandoned rail bridge, this riverside cantilevered home has a deck that seems to fit its semi-barren surroundings, evoking a sense of place and history while also serving as a wonderful gathering space for the home’s owners and visitors.

 Designed by Paul F. Hirzel (images by Jim Van Gundy), River Place reflects client desires to be as close to the water and conserve as much of the land as possible.
 At the same time, the building needed to deal with everything from regional wildlife (rattlesnakes at ground level) to extremely hot summer temperatures (mitigated through a combination of openness and proximity to the cooler river).
 Concrete piers hold the building aloft, giving it a very small remnant footprint on the landscape, while steel helps part of the structure cantilever over the water below.